SAML-Toolkits/php-saml/README.md

 There are two ways to provide the settings information:

- * Use a settings.php file that we should locate at the base folder of the toolkit.
+ * Use a `settings.php` file that we should locate at the base folder of the toolkit.
  * Use an array with the setting data and provide it directly to the constructor of the class.

-There is a template file, settings_example.php, so you can make a copy of this file, rename and edit it.
+There is a template file, `settings_example.php`, so you can make a copy of this file, rename and edit it.

 ```php